shikha1108/notes/technicalTerms.md

 * It is a data structure that improves the speed of data retrieval operations on a database table.
 * Indexes are created on one or more columns of a table.
 * They provide a quick way to look up data based on the values in those columns.

+### Connection pooling
+It is a Database connection pooling.
+It is a way to reduce the cost of opening and closing connections.
+It maintains a “pool” of open connections.
+It passes connections from one database operation to another as needed.
+In one of my service we are using Hikari connection pooling.